winglang/docsite/blog/2023-05-06-why-language-in-age-of-ai.md

 2. Can a new language introduce features or capabilities that AI cannot achieve using existing languages? (e.g., why create a cloud-portable language when AI can write code for a specific cloud and then rewrite it for another?).
 3. Is it worthwhile to create tools for developers who might soon be replaced by AI?

 Firstly, I must admit that I cannot predict the pace of AI advancement.
-Reputable experts hold differing opinions on when, or if, AI will replace human developers.
+Reputable experts hold [differing opinions](https://fortune.com/2022/06/03/elon-musk-artificial-intelligence-agi-tesla-500k-bet/) on when, or if, AI will replace human developers.

 However, even if AI does eventually replace human developers, it may not necessarily write machine code directly.
-There's no need to burden AI with larger, more complex tasks when smaller, simpler ones can yield faster, higher-quality results.
-Thus, it could be more practical for AI to rely on proven abstraction layers and compilers, allowing it to efficiently focus on the unique aspects of the business it serves rather than reinventing the wheel for each app.
+Why would an AI choose to re-invent the wheel for each app by writing machine code directly when it can rely on proven abstraction layers and compilers, allowing it to efficiently focus on the unique aspects of the business it serves.
+By building on existing work and focusing on smaller, simpler tasks, the AI  can yield faster, higher-quality results.

 Having covered the more distant future, I now want to focus on the more immediate future in the remainder of this post.

 I believe that, given human limitations and psychology, change will likely be gradual despite AI's rapid progress, leading to a significant transitional period with humans remaining in the loop.
 For instance, it's hard to imagine organizations not desiring a human to be accountable for the AI's output.
-In cases where things go awry and the AI cannot automatically resolve the issue, that human will probably want the ability to dive into the code.
+That human would be very reluctant to let the AI do its work in a way that the human cannot understand, modify and maintain.
+Think about it, would you let ChatGPT write a professional article to your peers, in your name, in a language you don't speak?
+Would you publish it without being able to read it?
+Probably not :)
+Similarly, would an engineering manager release a mission critical app to production knowing that it was written by AI in a way that would make it hard for humans to step in if something goes wrong?

 Additionally, while it is true that AI is an equalizer between tools to some degree, it still doesn't completely solve the problem.
 Let's take the cloud portability example from above: even if the AI can port my code between clouds, I still want to be able to read and modify it.
 As a result, I must become an expert in all these clouds at the level of abstraction the AI used.
 If a new language allows it to write at a higher level of abstraction, it will be easier for me to understand and modify it too.